-Exploration at Kou Sa continues with a two-pronged approach; testing anomalous zones to initially identify prospects which allows for overall evaluation of the licence and, simultaneous definition of an initial resource with a scoping study.
-The aim is to be able to generate revenue while developing a better understanding of the bigger exploration picture.
+Exploration at Kou Sa continues with a two-pronged approach; testing anomalous zones to initially identify prospects providing an overall evaluation of the licence and, simultaneous definition of an initial resource and scoping study for its development.
+The overall aim is to generate revenue while developing a better understanding of the bigger exploration picture.

-As the project has now shown it can produce epithermal gold-silver zones with substantial grades, the gold and silver geochemical anomaly at Prospect 170 will be investigated further with diamond drilling.
+The strong results at Prospect 190 (Gold) have shown that the project can produce epithermal gold-silver zones with substantial grades.
+Consequently, the gold and silver geochemical anomaly at Prospect 170 will be investigated with diamond drilling.
 Previous drilling in this area identified broad zones of anomalous silver up to 41g/t.
-Combined with the results from Prospect 190 (Gold) this suggests that drilling has the potential to identify a gold-zone, deeper into the epithermal system.
-A deep IP geophysics program is currently underway at Prospect 170, the results of which should be known shortly.
-This information will be processed to assist with targeting, with the new data expected to provide further areas that will require follow-up drilling.
+Combined with the results from Prospect 190 this suggests that drilling has the potential to identify a gold-zone, deeper into the epithermal system.
+A deep-looking IP geophysics program is currently underway at Prospect 170, the results of which should be known shortly.
+This information will be processed to assist with targeting, with the new data expected to provide areas that will require follow-up drilling.